LemonFountainPerson/The-Lemon-Engine/Documentation.md

 Objects can be directly deleted from update objects function, but this requires extra logic handling so that an object in the list does not get skipped for evaluation that frame.
 The delete object function works by deleting the object you provide the pointer to, and will change the given pointer to point to the next item in the object list.
 Because of these complications, a helper function called "MarkObjectForDeletion" is preferable as it can used at any point in the program's execution safely and will provide additional checks for you to ensure the object can be deleted without error.
 When an object is marked for deletion, its object type is set to (TO_BE_DELETED), and at the end of its iteration in the update objects function it will be deleted.
 The actual object's ID will be saved in the animationTick variable, so if you wish to undo the mark before its deletion you may use "UnmarkObjectForDeletion" to reverse this and preserve the object, although as a consequence the objects animation tick will be reset to 0.

+**Particles**

+The Lemon engine has a built-in particle system; although basic it provides an easy-to-use template for 2D animated effects to be created.
+All particles use the PARTICLE object ID (13) and each different particle is defined simply by their animation number as defined in the currentAnimation variable.
+(E.g: animation 0 corresponds to the coin sparkle particle effect.)
+The amount of animation loops, framerate, animation direction and particle lifetime can all be defined when spawning a particle but have default values if left at 0.
+If additional effects such as movement are required, you should simply add the behaviour logic to the updateParticles function as you would in the updateObjects function.
+However, by default only one integer arg variable is available for free use.

+To add a new particle, only three additions are required.
+(Other than the sprites added to the objects folder.)

+First, its identifier should be added to the ParticleType enum.

+Next, in the LoadParticleSprites function, you will add the sprites to be loaded for the particle here.
+The only restriction is that without edits the particle object only supports animating with sprites that are all next to each other in the sprite set.
+Ergo, you should load your frames one after another, in order.

+Finally, the first and last sprites for your particle to use should be defined in the LoopParticleAnimation function as a case in its switch statement.

 # Audio

 Audio uses SDL as a layer to load, play and modify sounds in real-time.
 The channel system is explained in the game loop section, but the method to play sounds is relatively simple.
 Simply by calling the LemonPlaySound function with four arguments is enough for playing sounds normally, as the engine will handle the rest.